Publishing files

 Consider the following about canceling publish:

-• You can't cancel a republish job.
+• You cannot cancel a republish job.
 The cancel option is disabled during republish.

 • Once the agent picks up the cancel publish job, no more errors are created for the data sources.